Sunisa Lee wins all-around gymnastics gold at the Tokyo Olympics

 Lee started the evening with a score of 14.600 on the vault before moving into the medal positions with 15.300 on the uneven bars.

-Her 13.833 on the balance beam handed her the lead over Andrade, and the Brazilian then stepped out twice on her floor routine to end her hopes of a gold after Lee's 13.700.
+Her 13.833 on the balance beam handed her the lead over Andrade, and the Brazilian then stepped out twice on her floor routine to end her hopes of a gold.

+Lee, who qualified third behind Biles and Andrade ahead of Thursday's final, has overcome significant adversity over the past two years.

+She won gold on uneven bars at the 2019 US Championships shortly after her father had fallen off a ladder and become paralyzed from the chest down, while last year she lost her aunt and uncle to Covid-19.